-Everyone wants to get ahead at the office, but guess what, grinding away isn’t always the best route to success.
+Everyone wants to get ahead at the office, but grinding away isn’t always the best route to success.
 We polled the experts for ways you can work smarter, not harder, to get a leg up on your co-workers and stand out from the pencil-pushing pack.
 Try these tips and watch your performance soar.

 Get involved in group projects to expose yourself to other departments and bosses.
 You’ll learn more, and you just might catch the eye of someone who can give you a boost up the ladder.